yck1509/ConfuserEx/README.md

-ConfuserEx
+Neo-ConfuserEx
 ========
-ConfuserEx is a open-source protector for .NET applications.
+Neo-ConfuserEx is an open-source protector for .NET applications.
-It is the successor of [Confuser](http://confuser.codeplex.com) project.
+It is the successor of [ConfuserEx](https://yck1509.github.io/ConfuserEx/) project.

-Features
+Original Features
 --------
 * Supports .NET Framework 2.0/3.0/3.5/4.0/4.5
 * Symbol renaming (Support WPF/BAML)